 Where can i get my motorhome, caravan or camper van tested?

-SCNZ has can perform tests throughout New Zealand on both north and south islands, search for you location here SC Testing
+SCNZ has can perform tests throughout New Zealand on both the North and South islands, search for your location here SC Testing

 Which vehicles can be made into self-contained vehicles?

 Technically any vehicle that meets the requirements can be made into a self contained vehicle.
 Obviously smaller vehicles are harder and some simply don't have enough space.
 Here are some common makes and models that can easily be made into self contained vehicles;

 Toyota Hiace, Toyota Estima, Toyota Voxy, Toyota Townace, Nissan Homy, Nissan Serena, Nissan Caravan, Mitsubishi L300, Mitsubishi Delica, Mazda Bongo, Mazda e2000, Mazda MPV, Ford Transit, Ford Econovan,

 If your vehicle is not listed it does't mean that you cannot make it self contained, give us a call if you want to check.

 What does self-containment mean?

 If your vehicle is self contained it means that you can take advantage of hundreds of free camping areas across New Zealand.
 To become self contained you must be able to meet the minimum requirements laid out in the self-containment standard NZS 5465:2001.
 In short;